5 Tips To Help You Prepare For Your Newborn Photography Session

 Styling Your Family

 I know that the last thing you want to worry about is outfits.
 To make this as easy as possible I have a client wardrobe available for both mum and baby if need be and offer as much or as little assistance you need in the lead up to your session.
-If you're wanting to have some gorgeous shots of baby nude or mostly nude during the shoot, make sure your home is warm to keep baby happy.
+You can find more general advice about colour palettes and styling here.

 Don't worry about the mess!